-An analysis commissioned by the Center for American Progress put hotel industry losses during the first four months after the signing of the law at about $45 million.
+The economic impact analysis commissioned by the Center for American Progress put hotel industry losses during the first four months after the signing at about $45 million.
 Visitors would have spent an additional $96 million during their stays, said Angela Kelley, the group's vice president for immigration and advocacy.